zy197997312/Nonlinear-vibrational-spectroscopy/README.md

 These codes just show an example and all of them will be presented soon.

+Download all the files and run main.m.
+It will output the simulation results.

 The figure of this example:

 ![5](https://github.com/zy197997312/Nonlinear-vibrational-spectroscopy/assets/12006358/ba0f752d-8040-414e-b698-7c6b9900dc70)